vmg/brubeck/README.md

 ## What is statsd?
 ------------------
-StatsD is originally a simple daemon developed and released by Etsy to aggregate and summarize application metrics.Statsd is a metrics aggregator for Graphite (and other data storage backends).
+StatsD is originally a simple daemon developed and released by Etsy to aggregate and summarize application metrics.
+Statsd is a metrics aggregator for Graphite (and other data storage backends).
 This technical documentation assumes working knowledge of what statsd is and how it works; please read the [statsd documentation](https://github.com/etsy/statsd#statsd-) for